w3c/wai-bcase/index.md

 -   artificial intelligence advances are based on research originally done to provide visual context to blind users

--   driverless cars, so promising for the independence of blind people, are projected to help solve traffic fatalities and congestion
+-   driverless cars, so promising for the independence of blind people, are projected to also help solve traffic fatalities and congestion

 -   machine learning, initially developed for auto-captioning for the